daleao/sdv/WalkOfLife/README.md

 - **Lv5   - Trapper** - Crab pots are cheaper to craft.
 Can trap higher-quality haul.
     - All trapped fish can have quality up to gold.
 Chance depends on your fishing level.
 - **Lv10 - Luremaster** - Crab pots no longer produce junk items.
 Use different baits to attract different catch.
-    - Each type bait will attract different catch:[list]
+    - Each type bait will attract different catch:
         - **Regular bait:** 10% chance to catch fish up to level 70.
 Trappable fish are subject to the same location and season limitations as fishing.
         - **Wild bait:** 10% chance to catch fish up to level 90 (i.e. anything but legendary fish and octopus).
 50% chance to double your catch.
         - **Magnet:** repel all fish, but attract metal items dragged by the currents.
 Traps resources, artifacts, treasure chests, rings and even weapons.